PostRockRaven/SupremeAutoPurchase-1/README.md

 # SupremeAutoPurchase v1.0
+## This branch is still in development.
+It is designed to run with PhantomJS instead of firefox
 #### SupremeAutoPurchase is a bot that will purchase new clothing drops on supremenewyork.com

 ###Requirements
 - python 2.7